Submit

 4. A minimum of four (4) images are required to support your entry up to a maximum of ten (10) images in total is allowed for a single idea, project or people entry.
 All images must only be in JPG/JPEG file formats and at least 1200 pixels wide on the shortest side.
 Please use meaningful file names consisting of “entrytitle_detail.jpg”

-5. Entrants must provide a maximum 2 minute-long video which should be a person speaking about the entry and identifying the key points of the submission.
+5. Entrants should provide a maximum 2 minute-long video which should be a person speaking about the entry and identifying the key points of the submission.
 The video will also help assess the entrants capability to present in front of a live audience.

 LuFu Terms & Conditions